ValkyrieQ/ultimate-rvc/README.md

 * "multi-step" generation tabs: Here you can try out each step of a given generation pipeline in isolation.
 For example, if you already have extracted vocals available and only want to convert these using your voice model, then you can do that in a dedicated "multi-step" tab for song cover generation.
 Besides, these "multi-step" generation tabs are also useful for experimenting with settings for each step in a given generation pipeline.
 * Lots of visual and performance improvements resulting from updating from Gradio 3 to Gradio 5 and from python 3.9 to python 3.12
 * A redistributable package on PyPI, which allows you to easily access the Ultimate RVC project from any python 3.12 environment.
+* Support for saving and loading of custom configurations for the Ultimate RVC web application.
+This allows you to easily switch between different configurations without having to manually change settings each time.

 ## Online Platforms